Sorry, you need to enable JavaScript to visit this website.

 Other

 All PhD students are probationary in the first year.
-Students are required to submit a written progress report which is examined by two assessors and an oral examination of the report will be undertaken.
+Students are required to submit a written progress report, which will be examined by two assessors, and an oral examination of the report will be undertaken.
 Progression to the second year and registration for the PhD depends on a successful first-year review.

 Key Information